GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 ### Use headers to access and observe topics {: #headers}

-Topics can be accessed from the request headers of a `fetch()` or `XHR` request.
+Rather than use the Topics JavaScript API from an iframe, topics can be accessed and marked as observed by using request and response headers:

-Topics that were provided in a request header can be marked as observed in a response header.
+* Topics can be accessed from the `Sec-Browsing-Topics` header of a `fetch()` or `XHR` request.
-The browser will then use these for calculating topics of interest for a user.
+* Topics that were provided in a request header can be marked as observed by setting a `Observe-Browsing-Topics: ?1` header on the response to the request.
+The browser will then use those topics (that were included in the request header) for calculating topics of interest for a user.

 Using request and response headers to access topics and mark them as observed can be much more performant than using the JavaScript API from an iframe.
-For example, the header approach could be used when a `fetch()` request is made to an ad server.
+For example, the header mechanism could be used when a `fetch()` request is made to an ad server.
 No iframe required!

 #### Demo